theKashey/eslint-plugin-relations/README.md

             type: 'restricted',
             message: "Let's keep them separated",
           },
+          // one page cannot use another
+          {
+            // glob support!
+            // note: 'pages/a' can assess 'pages/a', but not 'pages/b'
+            to: 'pages/*',
+            type: 'restricted',
+            message: 'pages are isolated',
+          },
           // "allow" rules should precede "restrict" ones {
+            // custom RegExp
             from: /__tests__/,
             to: /__tests__/,
             // allow tests to access tests